STAGE FRIGHT

 As to why he helped Charlotte, it seems that there has been some relationship going on between the two.
 Despite this, Jonnie seems to expect Eve to help hide him, which she does.

-Not that Charlotte is innocent.
+Not that Charlotte herself is an innocent party.
 She was using Jonnie as a way of getting rid of her husband, so that she and her manager could be together.

-There was some criticism at the time of the misleading flashback, but there's no problem with it that I can see.
-Characters may lie, and the flashback is simply a visualisation of Jonnie's lie to Eve.
+The problem isn’t the misleading flashback, even though it came in for some misplaced criticism at the time.
+But the way I see it, characters may lie, and the flashback is simply a visualisation of Jonnie's lie to Eve.

 In this picture Hitchcock could have shared with us the truth about Jonnie from the start, which would have created some suspense - what will Eve's reaction be when she finds out, and isn't she is in danger when she is with him?